autonomousapps/dependency-analysis-gradle-plugin/README.md

 To mitigate this, the plugin can be configured so that it must be _manually_ applied to each subproject of interest.

     dependencyAnalysis {
       autoApply(false) // default is true
     }

+### Configuring level of console output
+On larger builds, the plugin's default behavior of printing the advice directly to the console can have negative performance ramifications (printing is slow).
+If you are comfortable reading the advice as json (printed to disk), you can reduce the "chattiness" like so:

+    dependencyAnalysis {
+      chatty(false) // default is true
+    }

 ## Per-project tasks